 As an airline business delays are incredibly important and have a huge day to day impact on operational processes in the company.
 For example, ground processes (like cleaning and fuelling of the plane), baggage services and customer satisfaction could be severely influenced.
 But what if you could predict these delays in advance so you could try to mitigate the loss, and have a team to help you solve it?

-KLM Royal Dutch Airlines is a Dutch airline based out of Schiphol that flies to more than 160 destinations worldwide.
+The company KLM Royal Dutch Airlines is a Dutch airline based out of Schiphol that flies to more than 160 destinations worldwide.
 Established in 1919, KLM has recently been increasing their efforts to become more data-driven in order to remain a frontrunner in a competitive industry.

-The X-Force team found two viable areas to focus their attention on.
+Solution The X-Force team found two viable areas to focus their attention on.
 The first was improving a preexisting delay prediction model, which predicts delays the day before a flight.
 The second was to create a new prediction model that supports an operational tool to streamline the operations at the day of flight.

-Using information about every single flight, involving the conditions at Schiphol Airport and foreign airports including the weather forecast, aircraft load, and historic delays, a deep neural network has been trained to predict the delay of a flight.
+Tech details Using information about every single flight, involving the conditions at Schiphol Airport and foreign airports including the weather forecast, aircraft load, and historic delays, a deep neural network has been trained to predict the delay of a flight.

 The outcome of both developed models are written to one of the data platforms at KLM.
 The predictions are consumed by several data-driven tools that are developed by KLM to support operations.
 During the development process a dashboard was written in Python and Dash, and deployed to a Kubernetes cluster.
 This was to help end users to understand the predictions and verify the outcome based on years of domain expertise.